Chubu Centrair International Airport: History

-Chubu Centrair serves the third largest metropolitan area in Japan, centered around the city of Nagoya.
-The region is a major manufacturing centre, with the headquarters and production facilities of Toyota Motor Corporation and production facilities for Mitsubishi Motors and Mitsubishi Aircraft Corporation.
-The cargo handling capacity of the existing Nagoya Airport was not enough to satisfy the demands from the regional economy, and the airport was hampered by its location in a residential area of Aichi Prefecture, limiting the number of flights that can use the airport, as well as the hours in which they could operate.
+Centrair serves the third largest metropolitan area in Japan, centered around the city of Nagoya.
+The region is a major manufacturing centre, hosting the headquarters and production facilities of Toyota and production facilities for Mitsubishi Motors and Mitsubishi Aircraft Corporation.

-With much lobbying by local business groups such as Toyota, especially for 24-hour cargo flights, construction started August 2000, with a budget of JPY¥768 billion (€5.5 billion, US$7.3 billion), but through efficient management nearly ¥100 billion was saved.
+With much lobbying by local business groups such as Toyota, especially for 24-hour cargo flights, construction started August 2000, with a budget of ¥768 billion (around $7.3 billion), but through efficient management nearly ¥100 billion was saved.
 Penta-Ocean Construction was a major contractor.
+The artificial island on which the airport is located also houses the Aichi International Exhibition Center.

-According to Japanese media sources, Kodo-kai, a yakuza faction in the Yamaguchi-gumi group, earned an immense amount of money by being the sole supplier, via a front company called Samix, of dirt, rock, sand, and gravel for the airport construction project.
-Although several Samix executives were criminally indicted for racketeering, the prosecutions were later dropped.
-According to the sources, Kodo-kai had informants working within the Nagoya police who fed the organization inside information which allowed them to stay a step ahead of investigating authorities.
+According to Japanese media sources, the yakuza group Kodo-kai earned an immense amount of money by being the sole supplier of dirt, rock, sand, and gravel for the airport's construction via a front company called Samix.
+Although several Samix executives were criminally indicted for racketeering, the charges were later dropped.
+According to the sources, Kodo-kai had informants working within Nagoya's police force who fed the organization inside information which allowed them to stay a step ahead of investigating authorities.

-When Chubu Centrair opened on 17 February 2005, it took over almost all of the existing Nagoya Airport's commercial flights, and relieved Tokyo and Kansai areas of cargo shipments.
+When Centrair opened on 17 February 2005, it took over almost all of the existing Nagoya Airport's commercial flights, and relieved the Tokyo and Kansai areas of cargo shipments.
 As a replacement for Nagoya Airport, it also inherited its IATA airport code NGO.
-The airport opened in time to service the influx of visitors for Expo 2005, located near Nagoya.
+The airport opened in time to service the influx of visitors for Expo 2005.